 - Taste to adjust seasoning and add kitchen bouquet as a browning agent if gumbo is not brown enough.

-- Serve hot over cooked rice.
+- Serve hot gumbo in a bowl ladled over cooked rice.

 - Smother the okra ahead of time and store it in the refrigerator or freezer to save prep time for gumbo.